dgageot/dockercon16/README.md

 ## Let's run the application

-1. Point Docker CLI to the Docker daemon
+1. Point Docker CLI to the Docker daemon:

   - If you have `Docker for Mac` or `Docker for Windows`, there's nothing to be done.
 Run `docker info` to check that everything is up and running.

-  - If you have `Docker Toolbox`, either open the `Quick Start` terminal or run `docker-machine env` to show the command you have to **run** to point to the Docker Daemon running on Virtualbox.
+  - If you have `Docker Toolbox`, either open the `Quick Start` terminal or run `docker-machine env` to show the command you have to **run** to point to the Docker Daemon running on VirtualBox.

 2. Configure *Docker Compose* to use the first configuration file: